progrock-libraries/kickstart/documentation/tutorial/main.md

 ---

-The above two ways can be combined for a better user experience, at the cost of more complex code:
+The above two ways can be combined for a better user experience, supporting any number of input lines with any number of values per line, then at the cost of more complex code.

+However, for that functionality the code can be much simpler and much reduced by using the `Text_parts_reader` class, which reads whitespace-separated text parts.

+By default a `Text_parts_reader` reads from `stdin`:

 *File ([io/sum.v3.cpp](examples/io/sum.v3.cpp)):*
 ~~~cpp